farabimahmud/aok_ae/README.md

 ```
 This assumes that the appropriate data files, for example, in this case `knl_data.csv` is present in the folder.
 This repository contains all the existing data that was used to create the graphs in the paper.

+# Generate New Data
+Each folder contains the code and separate README to guide in generating new data.
+Please follow along.